-I’ve been working as a web strategy consultant for the last 10 years.
-In the more recent of those years I’ve become increasingly concerned with things I can do to positively effect the world around me.
+I had been working as a web strategy consultant for the previous 10 years before setting up this site in 2013.
+I had started to become increasingly concerned with things I could do to positively effect the world around me.

-Although, probably thanks to the influence of my mum, I’ve always been somewhat aware of the need of us as individuals and consumers to make choices that contribute to a fairer society, this is something that has come more to the forefront in my mind in recent years – Probably due to the increasingly apparent state of the world and the galling inequalities between us humans.
+Although, probably thanks to the influence of my mum, I’d always been somewhat aware of the need of us as individuals and consumers to make choices that contribute to a fairer society, this is something that had come more to the forefront in my mind in those years – Probably due to the increasingly apparent state of the world and the galling inequalities between us humans.
 This despite us living at a time when we have the greatest access to resources and the most advanced technologies in the history of mankind.

-– Going veggie (although I do still occasionally include small fish and mollusca).
-I have also cut down on dairy products, going mainly without one of my old faves, cheese, and cutting out milk all together.
+– Going veggie/mostly-vegan (although I did still occasionally include bivalves).
+I also cut out dairy products, going mainly without one of my old faves, cheese, and cutting out milk all together.
 (Nowadays I eat no dairy at all.)
-Having been brought up in a family who keep organically-fed free-range chickens, I am still very happy to eat truly free-range (organic) eggs but that’s the limit these days.
+Having been brought up in a family who keep organically-fed free-range chickens, I am still happy to eat truly free-range (organic) eggs but that’s the limit these days.

 – Around the same time as the two above I also decided to stop drinking.
 I was never a particularly heavy drinker, nor have I had alcohol-related problems.
 I just felt that I wanted to find more time in my life to concentrate on other passions.
 Since stopping, the change I’ve felt has been remarkable.
-I feel a lot more alert, more creative, have a much greater sense of get-up-and-go about me and have indeed found more time to put in to other hobbies.
-It’s not that I’ve sacrificed any level of socialising either (The extra time has been made up more from the days after a night out rather than the night out itself).
-In fact, it’s probably done the opposite.
+I felt a lot more alert, more creative, had a much greater sense of get-up-and-go about me and did indeed find more time to put in to other hobbies.
+It’s not that I sacrificed any level of socialising either (The extra time was gained more from the days after a night out rather than the night out itself).
+In fact, it probably did the opposite.
 I’m lucky in that I went though a period as a teenager where I’d go out with my school mates, who’d all be drinking, and I wouldn’t because at that time I was aiming to pursue a career in professional sport.
 I suppose doing that at that time in my life made it known to me that I could go out and have fun without requiring alcohol.
 While that may seem obvious to some, I know many people who can’t face the idea of letting their hair down without needing alcohol to enable them to do so.
 One extra thing that may have helped me here is that I’ve never felt inhibited to dance, so that definitely helped!!!
 As of 2016 I am no longer teetotal (this journey is forever evolving) but having had such a long time being so and experiencing the benefits I feel able to easily switch from periods of my life of when I am and when I’m not.
 I was going to delete this paragraph now that I’m no longer teetotal but I’m leaving it here to keep documented the benefits it can bring – indeed I do still switch between being so and not when I feel it best suits me.

 At this point I’d like to point out that I am in no way saying, ‘this is how I do things, this is how others should do things’.
 No way, I am in no way perfect and I feel that I am always finding out new and interesting avenues in life.
 I expect to be continually learning until the day I die.
 In this section I am just trying to give a bit of background about me and where I am today.

 Well, in going greener myself I wanted to document and promote some of things that I’ve found useful.
-I suppose I’m looking to live an easy life whilst not having to make any huge sacrifices, nor make increases in spending in choosing to be more green.
+I suppose I was looking to live an easy life whilst not having to make any huge sacrifices, nor make increases in spending in choosing to be more green.